28/NoteworthyII/README.md

   - Quick notes are added to top of page unless notepad opened on this page, in which case the text is inserted at the cursor.
   - Quick notes options can be found on the Settings tab.
   - Quick Notes menu
-	- Location: Saves current zone and coordinates in Tom Tom format.
+	- Location: Saves the current zone and coordinates in Tom Tom format.
 	- Target Name: Saves name of current target.
 	- Chat Log: Saves a specified number of entries from the chat log (from all major player initiated channels).
 	- Edit Quick Notes: Opens notepad window on Quick Notes tab.